UniversalDependencies/docs/_u-feat/Polite-abs.md

 ---
 layout: feature
-title: 'AbsErgDatPolite'
+title: 'Polite[abs]'
-shortdef: 'politeness agreement with absolutive/ergative/dative argument'
+shortdef: 'politeness agreement with absolutive argument'
+udver: '2'
 ---

-## Polite[abs], Polite[erg], Polite[dat]
+## Polite[abs]

 Finite verbs in many Indo-European languages agree in person and number with their subject;
 for the second person this also affects the politeness register.